-The country's third largest decorative pillow company, with $20 million in category sales last year, is restructuring its operations, and preparing to relocate to a facility in Portland, Ore. near its former site, in a plant one-third smaller.
+The country’s third largest decorative pillow company, with $20 million in category sales last year, is restructuring its operations, and preparing to relocate to a facility in Portland, Ore. near its former site, only it’s one-third smaller.

 But what this new address lacks in square footage – just over 100,000 square feet vs. the old site’s 150,000 square feet – it will make up for in vertical storage space and production efficiencies.